mihaighidoveanu/laborator-pp/README.md

 https://docs.google.com/document/d/158MelhPC-H6riBaPW2VTjsVC4b2Xtv7O36CMjTGmokk/edit?usp=sharing

 ## Coding style
-> "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live" - Programmer Quote
+> "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live"

 Using an autoformatter will give you insight into how your code should look.